Rihanna-mh/portfolio-skills-JS-2023/README.md

 # portfolio-skills-JS-2023
-This a web page for showcasing your skills in html, css, and JavaScript.
+This a simple web page template for showcasing your skills or portfolio written in html, css, and JavaScript.